In the Slovak Republic there are two types of proceedings for companies in financial difficulties:

 Right of the creditor of the company to apply for bankruptcy proceedings

-Bankruptcy proceedings may be initiated by the creditor, while the motion shall i. describe the nature of the debt and the reasoning under which the creditor believes that the debtor is illiquid and ii. identify another creditor of the company.
+Bankruptcy proceedings may be initiated by the creditor, while the motion shall (i) describe the nature of the debt and the reasoning under which the creditor believes that the debtor is insolvent and (ii) identify another creditor of the company.